poplus/home-poplus/get-involved/find-people/index.md

 [Trello](https://trello.com) is where we discuss and prioritise work tasks.
 There's a board specifically for [ideas for new Components](https://trello.com/b/5gGF4xrJ/ideas-for-new-poplus-components).

-### Github
+### GitHub

 Poplus Components are all Open Source.
-You can find their code or add tickets for bugs or suggested changes on Github.
+You can find their code or add tickets for bugs or suggested changes on GitHub.

 See the [Components page]({{ site.baseurl }}/components/) for links.